Children's rights under the Islamic State: Who enforces

 Accountability for all serious or gross violations of international human rights law and international humanitarian law is essential to ensure justice, provide redress to the victims and prevent future infringements.
 The Governments of Iraq and Syrian Arab Republic have the responsibility to protect the individuals under their jurisdiction and ensuring justice and accountability in acts of grave crimes.
 Domestic courts in Iraq and Syrian Arab Republic have jurisdiction over all violations committed within their territories whether by nationals or foreigners.
 However, as there have been concerns regarding the judicial systems in both Iraq and the Syrian Arab Republic, the United Nations High Commissioner for Human Rights urged the involvement of the International Criminal Court.
-Its main purpose for intervention would be to investigate and prosecute the crimes allegedly committed by ISIL.
+Its main purpose for intervention would be to investigate and prosecute the crimes allegedly committed by IS.
 As neither Iraq nor the Syrian Arab Republic are parties to the Rome Statute, the Court has no territorial jurisdiction over the crimes committed in their territory.
 In the Special Rapporteur report in 2015, the Special Rapporteur called on the Governments of Iraq and the Syrian Arab Republic to become parties without delay to the Rome Statute and to accept the jurisdiction of the Court over the current situation under article 12 (3).